Apply to Join Our Team

 Nancy Perez-Flores serves as the Executive Director of Henderson House.
 She began her work with Henderson House in 2013, after receiving her Bachelor of Science degree in Public Health, Health Promotion and Heath Behavior from Oregon State University.
 Nancy was born and raised in McMinnville, Oregon.
-She enjoys spending her free time with her husband and two children.
+She enjoys spending her free time with her husband and three children.

 Trudy Siderius serves as the Volunteer Coordinator for Henderson House.
 She began her work with Henderson House in 2017.
 Prior to her work with Henderson House, Trudy spent time as an Administrative Assistant, a Certified Nursing Assistant, 20 years as Manager of a non-clinical department at Providence Newberg Medical Center, and as a volunteer with Yamhill County CASA.